meguna/mff/README.md

 * don't load page until auth is done
 * fix bug in callApi where fetch request options were not being combined correctly
+* fixes with making sure header stays hidden when navigating to /logout & /welcome

 #### Lessons
 * more promises!
 Today I learned that the `.catch()` method on a Promise is the same thing as calling `then(null, errorCallback)`.
-The implication of this is that calling `then(successCb, errorCb)` is not the same as calling `.then().catch()` because the latter catches errors in the first `then()` as well as errors in the promise itself. (resource)[https://bit.ly/2Mh4HFz]
+The implication of this is that calling `then(successCb, errorCb)` is not the same as calling `.then().catch()` because the latter catches errors in the first `then()` as well as errors in the promise itself. [resource](https://bit.ly/2Mh4HFz)
 * lots more work with `Object.assign()`.
 To copy values for nested objects, call `Object.assign()` twice - once for the parent and once for the inner child object that you want to copy.